calvin-cs262-fall2020-teamG/predestination-project/design.md

 ![class diagram](https://github.com/calvin-cs262-fall2020-teamG/predestination-project/blob/master/images/UML.png)

 ### UI Mockup
-A UI mockup flow diagram will be added soon here.
-Follow the link below to see an interactive UI mockup:
+Follow the link below to see an interactive version of the UI mockup to understand the flow of screens a little better. https://advait365453.invisionapp.com/overview/Predestination-ckfegr5ke04mv018z95osc3ei/screens

-https://advait365453.invisionapp.com/overview/Predestination-ckfegr5ke04mv018z95osc3ei/screens